 • Developing a Design Your Dream Morning course to help you bring personalized pleasure and purpose into your morning routines

 There’s quite a bit going on here, and making it cohere (and fit into the time I’m willing to give it) is sometimes hard and always stimulating.
-I love being able to shape my days and weeks how I want, and being able to split my time between the UK (where I grew up) and the US (where my husband lives).
+I love being able to shape my days and weeks how I want, and making all my own decisions about what counts as work and what counts as meaningful.

 Finally, to give you a slightly fuller sense of what I think and care about, here’s a little something I’d like to leave you with.

-If I had six wishes for humankind, and I couldn’t cheat and say “I wish for peace and happiness for everyone” straight up, then, to give us a chance at peace and happiness and other good things, here’s what I would wish on all of us:
+If I had six wishes for humankind, and I couldn’t cheat and say “I wish for peace and happiness for everyone” straight up, then, to give us a better chance of peace and happiness and other good things, here’s what I would wish on all of us:

 1. Sacrificing sacred cows.
 What’s stopping us from laughing at the rampant multitude of god myths, accepting that if any gods did exist they would not deserve worship, and getting on with being human in the here and now because there’s nowhere else to be?